 Samsung Experience, previously known as the TouchWiz, is the custom overlay that comes on top of Android 8.1.0 on the phone.
-A pretty infamous skin for its excessive bloatware and unwanted apps, the Experience has transformed itself into a minimalist software over a period of time.
+A pretty infamous skin for its excessive bloatware and unwanted apps, the Experience has transformed itself into a minimalist software over a while.

 Experience 9.5 also has a Game mode that provides you with extra features.
-However, the most unusual thing was that we were not able to locate Asphalt 9 game even after an extensive search on the Play store.
-It seemed like the game was blocked from being installed to this phone by the company.
+However, the most unusual thing was that we were not able to locate Asphalt 9 games even after an extensive search on the Play store.
+It seemed like the game was blocked from being installed on this phone by the company.

-Apps like Microsoft Word, Excel, Powerpoint and social media apps such as Facebook and LinkedIn were already installed on the phone and the most annoying thing is that you can’t uninstall them which is totally crazy because Android is all about giving you control over your device and in this case you just have to keep these apps whether or not you want to.
+Apps like Microsoft Word, Excel, Powerpoint, and social media apps such as Facebook and LinkedIn were already installed on the phone, and the most annoying thing is that you can’t uninstall them, which is crazy.
+Android is all about giving you control over your device, and in this case, you have to keep these apps on whether or not you want to.

 Sadly the said spec sheet is not enough to justify the price of the phone.
 Other phones like the P20 Lite and even the last year’s Mate 10 Lite had better chipset than the J6+.